Dynamic-Capital/Dynamic-Capital/docs/model-intelligence-infrastructure-reference.md

   `algorithms.python` without forcing a heavy import on cold start.
 - `dynamic_watchers` introduces an in-memory telemetry watcher that can ingest signals, evaluate threshold rules, and produce alert-focused summaries.
+- `dynamic_adapters` restores the lightweight import path for the Dolphin, Ollama, and Kimi K2 adapters that power the reasoning stack.
+- `dynamic_datasets` forwards fine-tune dataset builders and training model generators so historical workflows keep producing AGI-ready payloads.